ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axisline_positionlabels2.md

 ---
+noindex: true
-Title: "Position Labels on Additional Axes - ScottPlot 4.1 Cookbook"
+title: "Position Labels on Additional Axes - ScottPlot 4.1 Cookbook"
 Description: "Position labels can be added to multi-axis plots.
 The axis line must be told which axis to render the label on."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71